DS-100/sp22/grad_proj/gradproject_full.md

 ### Accessing Datasets <a name="access-dataset"></a>

-All the datasets provided by us can be found inside the `shared` directory on Datahub. [graduate project datasets link](TBD) on DataHub.
+All the datasets provided by us can be found inside the following link on Google Drive. [graduate project datasets link](https://drive.google.com/drive/u/0/folders/1WGxxvFMqXutk3WKGqbHYJx0urmQp9Lbw) on Google Drive.

 If you wish to work on the project locally, you can also download the zip files containing the datasets for each topic.

+If you wish to work on Datahub, use the following instructions on how to easily move the data from Google Drive onto Datahub (keep in mind that your Datahub kernel can only manage 2GB of memory at maximum).

+**TODO** Add instructions here

 The following subsections contain the descriptions and additional requirements for each dataset.